 - Change the water regularly to keep the nutrients low.

-Another thing worth doing is to keep testing the water to ensure it’s not experiencing spikes in ammonia in nitrites.
+Another thing worth doing is testing the water to ensure it’s not experiencing spikes in ammonia in nitrites.
 Doing this allows you to act quickly, preventing algae from making their move and bedding in.

 Add Plants